rareitems/saved_notes.nvim/README.md

 {
   data = vim.fn.stdpath("data") .. "/saved_notes", -- Where to save notes
-  extension = "txt", -- What extension to append to created notes open_direction = "vsplit", -- How to open notes can be
+  extension = "txt", -- What extension to append to created notes open_direction = "split", -- How to open notes can be
                              --   "vsplit" same as ':vsplit'
                              --   "split" same as ':split'
                              --   "float" floating window